COVID-19: Evacuation Experience - Vande Bharat Mission

 - The flight crew was covered in personal protection equipment from head to toe.

-- There were no social distancing/middle seats were also occupied.
+- There was no social distancing/middle seats were also occupied.

 - The food for the entire journey of 14 hours was lying on your seats in a big plastic packet when we boarded the flight.